-T10 Technique D [11] asks you to formulate a definition of what it means for an integer to be odd.
+T10 Technique D [11] asks you to formulate a definition of what it means for a whole number to be odd.
 What is your definition?
 (Don't say "the opposite of even.")
 Is 6 odd?
 Is 11 odd?
 Justify your answers by using your definition.
+Contributed by Robert Beezer Solution [29]

-1. Is "baking" a verb or an adjective?
+- 1. Is "baking" a verb or an adjective?
 Potatoes are being baked.

-Those are baking potatoes.

-2. Are the apricots ripe, or just the pears?
+Those are baking potatoes. - 2.
+Are the apricots ripe, or just the pears?
 Parentheses could indicate just what the adjective "ripe" is meant to modify.
 Were there many apricots as well, or just many pears?
 He bought many pears and many ripe apricots.